The Ceramic Botanist

 Nostalgic natural impressions............

-I have always been curious and fascinated about natural found objects such as plants, unusual flowers, shells, pebbles as well as natural environments.
+I am a Designer/Maker working in a variety of 2D and 3D materials.
+I create alongside teaching Art + Design in an FE College.
+I have always felt inspired in natural environments, curious and fascinated by the objects I find such as plants, unusual flowers, shells, and pebbles.
 I love to go out and collect wild plants and objects that reflect the seasons and the changes in nature.

-The pieces I create are tactile and capture the life, structure and form of the plant at that particular point in its life span.
+The pieces I create are tactile and capture the structure and form of the plant at that particular point in its life cycle.
 Each piece I create is individual in its composition.
-I create scenes from nature whether it’s from the bareness of winter and the beautiful skeletal structures or the fullness of the summer bloom.
+I capture scenes from nature whether it’s from the bareness of winter and the beautiful skeletal structures or the fullness of the summer bloom.
 I create the pieces by hand and use cranks and grogged stoneware clay.
-The firing’s really enhance the body of the clay creating an overall rustic effect that doesn’t distract from the botanical compositions which are enhanced by oxides.
+The firing’s really enhance the body of the clay creating an overall rustic effect that doesn’t distract from the botanical compositions which are enhanced by oxide pigments.

 It’s important that we celebrate and promote the importance of wildflowers that are diminishing in our British countryside and cities.
 Wild flowers support pollinators such and butterflies and bees and support insect eating birds.

-Louise also works on a variety of personal commissions creating pieces using botanicals from gardens, which is a popular gift idea for plant lovers.
+I work on a variety of personal commissions creating pieces using botanicals from gardens, which is a popular gift idea for plant lovers.
+I find it intriguing to see which stems people select to represent their connection to their garden.

-Creating everlasting pieces using the floral bouquet is a lovely gift idea for family and friends.
+Creating everlasting pieces using the floral wedding bouquet is a lovely gift idea for family and friends.
+I create sensitive and subtle memories of a loved ones funeral stems, or flowers from their gardens.

 The studio is situated in the garden.
 It's a long space and holds a potters wheel, slab roller, work benches and lots of recycled rustic shelving and cupboards for storage, a 60 litre Potclays kiln and a 95litre Northern kiln both toploaders and lots of plants hanging and drying.
 People are always welcome to visit by appointment.